Air Fryer Chicken Tenders – Crispy & Juicy in 20 Minutes!

 Substitute all-purpose flour with almond flour, oat flour, or a gluten-free baking blend.
 Almond flour produces a slightly denser, nuttier crust with a golden color.
 Oat flour behaves most similarly to all-purpose flour and gives the lightest result.
 You can also use crushed gluten-free cornflakes or certified gluten-free panko as the outer coating for a crunchy finish.
 Make sure to verify that all your seasonings are labeled gluten-free, as some spice blends use flour as an anti-caking agent.

 Add ½ teaspoon cayenne pepper and ¼ teaspoon ground chipotle to the seasoning flour.
 After cooking, immediately toss the finished tenders in 3 tablespoons of warm buffalo sauce (a mixture of hot sauce and melted butter).
-The tenders absorb the sauce quickly, so serve immediately for best results.
-Pair with celery sticks and blue cheese or ranch dressing to balance the heat.
+These cook in the same time as the base recipe and work as a boneless buffalo wing alternative when you want finger food without the mess.

 Use the base flour recipe but replace the smoked paprika with ½ teaspoon ground ginger.
 After cooking, brush the tenders with a simple glaze made from 2 tablespoons honey, 1 tablespoon soy sauce, and ½ teaspoon rice vinegar, whisked together.
 Return to the air fryer for 1 additional minute to set the glaze.
 Sprinkle with toasted sesame seeds and sliced scallions before serving.
 This version pairs well with steamed rice or noodles as a complete dinner.